All Episodes

 Welcome to Museum Archipelago.
 I'm Ian Elsner.
 Museum archipelago guides you through the rocky landscape of museums.
 Each episode is rarely longer than 15 minutes.
 So let's get started.

 Buzludzha comes up a lot on Museum Archipelago.
 The monument was built in 1981 to look like a futuristic flying saucer parched high on Bulgarian mountains.
 Every detail of the visitor experience was designed to impress, to show how Bulgarian communism was the way of the future.
-Once inside, visitors were treated to an immersive light show, where the mosaics of Marx and Lenin and Bulgarian partisan battles were illuminated at dramatic moments during a pre-re
+Once inside, visitors were treated to an immersive light show, where the mosaics of Marx and Lenin and Bulgarian partisan battles were illuminated at dramatic moments during a pre-recorded narration.

 Mark as Played